TusharBeniwalGH/DataStructure/README.md

 - Proper namespace organization
 - Clean console output formatting

+#### Maximum Subarray Sum (Kadane's Algorithm)
+Implementation of Kadane's algorithm to find the maximum sum of any contiguous subarray within a given array.

+**Current Implementation:**
+- **Input:** Array `[1, 2, 3, -9, -6, 4, 7]`
+- **Method:** Classic Kadane's algorithm
+- **Output:** Maximum sum of any contiguous subarray with array display

+**Algorithm Steps:**
+1. Initialize maxSum and currentSum with the first element
+2. Iterate through the array starting from the second element
+3. For each element, decide whether to extend existing subarray or start new one
+4. Update currentSum as max(current element, currentSum + current element)
+5. Update maxSum if currentSum is greater than current maximum
+6. Display the array and final maximum sum result

+**Time Complexity:** O(n) where n is the number of elements in the array
+**Space Complexity:** O(1)

+**Example Output:** For the given array `[1, 2, 3, -9, -6, 4, 7]`, the maximum subarray sum is `11` (from subarray `[4, 7]`)

+**Implementation Features:**
+- Proper Kadane's algorithm implementation
+- Tracks both current sum and global maximum
+- Handles arrays with negative numbers correctly
+- Clear console output with array display
+- Efficient single-pass algorithm

 #### N-Bonacci Numbers
 Implementation of N-bonacci sequence generator that prints the first m numbers of an n-bonacci sequence.